Explora Journeys

-Explora Journeys is a cruise line that was founded in 2021 as the luxury cruise division of Mediterranean Shipping Company (MSC).
+Explora Journeys is a Geneva, Switzerland-based cruise line that was founded in 2021 as the luxury cruise division of Mediterranean Shipping Company (MSC).
+It is a sister company of MSC Cruises.

 History

 In October 2018, Mediterranean Shipping Company announced an order with Fincantieri for four luxury cruise ships.
 This was later increased to six, with deliveries running through to 2028.

 The line's first ship, Explora I completed its sea trials in April 2023.
 Delivery was delayed due to faulty fire panels.
 Its first cruise began on 1 August 2023 departing from Copenhagen.

 Fleet

-As of September 2024, the line's fleet consists of two ships with four more vessels planned.